 Staying clean following a detox can be extremely hard work, especially as an outpatient when confronted with familiar stresses and triggers.
 That’s why it’s a good idea not to do it alone.
 An effective support network can offer encouragement as well as advice to prevent you from relapsing.
 An effective support network for outpatients can include doctors, consultants, advisors, and experienced professionals from the treatment center.
-If you ever need extra support for your addiction, you need to turn to your supportive network first.
+If you ever need extra support for your addiction, you need to turn to your support network first.

 Commitment to Treatment

 When you’re in recovery, you need to stay focused on your goal of long-term clean living.
 It won’t be easy at first, especially flowing your detox and entering your life again for the first time.
 This is a critical time for your recovery as you are most vulnerable to relapse.
 During this time and in the weeks and months that follow, you must commit to attending your appointments and following your program.
 It is likely your commitment to treatment may be lifelong, depending on the nature of your addiction.

 Get the Help you Need

 As an outpatient, you will have to work hard to maintain your sobriety, especially when presented with familiar people and situations that may trigger your addiction.
-You can work on changing your habits, routines, and lifestyle to encounter more positive stimuli, but you will still have to exercise a strong will power.
+You can work on changing your habits, routines, and lifestyle to encounter more positive stimuli, but you will still have to exercise strong willpower.
 It’s important to get the help you need if you falter or feel tempted.
 As an outpatient, you will have access to the services you need, even a center, if you need to go back.